 The D750 captures 1080/60p videos.
 As we reported in our D810 review, Nikon has come a long way in terms of movie quality and focusing (see samples).
 Although autofocusing is not as accurate as a camcorder, it’s pretty close when you use the AF-F wide setting – which is what we did in Puerto Rico and on the Arizona racetrack.
 The bongo player was shot handheld with the 70-200mm telephoto and the car footage was with the kit lens.
 Video quality is not as good as the XAVC-S system that’s used by new Sony cameras, but it’s quite good and the movies are among the best we’ve ever shot with a DSLR.
 The ability to change lenses and shooting parameters is a real plus for anyone serious about their filmmaking.
 The D610, in comparison, handles only 1080/30p, so for the price premium you’re getting some great video performance.

-The new Nikon is also the first full-frame DSLR with built-in Wi-Fi.
+The Nikon D750 was also the first full-frame DSLR with built-in Wi-Fi.
 Here, Nikon has come a long way as well with its Wireless Mobile Utility (WMU) app (Android and iOS), and it’s quite simple pairing the DSLR to your smartphone and table for sharing or remote operation.

 (Note: We were Nikon’s guests during the media event, but all opinions are our own.)

 Simply put, the new Nikon D750 was one of the best DSLRs we have ever tested when we first picked up the camera, earning our Editors’ Choice badge.
 The camera is starting to get on in yours and is now outperformed by the D850, but that helps lower the price point.
 Although the camera is not perfection – we still haven’t found the ultimate digicam – it has so many positives that it moves to the top of the list for enthusiasts.